silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Which means that when you break the plan casually - and to you it is casual, because for you it costs nothing - you are not being spontaneous *at* me.
 You are removing the one thing holding my day together, and then reading what happens next as proof that I am difficult about small things.

 They were not small things.
-They were the scaffolding.
+They were the scaffolding that holds my mind stable.

-And there is a far end to this that nobody ever follows, so let me follow it.
+And there is a far end to this that nobody ever follows, so let me follow it for you.

 When you tell me I am controlling, what you are asking is that I back off.
 Stop organising it.
 Stop needing it a particular way.
 It is not mine to manage.

-I can do that.
+I can do that - and I do.
 But I need you to understand the only route I have to doing it.

 The planning is not something I add on top of caring about you.
 It is what caring about you looks like from in here.
 If something matters to me, I run it forward - what this does to that, where that ends up, what happens if it does not hold.
 That is not a habit sitting on top of the caring.
 It is the same process.
 I cannot run one without the other.

-So when you ask me to stop planning, there is exactly one way to comply.
+So when you ask me to stop planning - stop wanting to know - there is exactly one way to comply.
 I have to stop caring about it.

-And I do not have a dial.
+I do not have a dial.
 There is no setting at forty per cent, no version of me that is pleasantly interested and lightly involved.
 It is on, or it is off.

 So think about what is actually being requested.
 Not about a booking, or a holiday, or whose weekend it is.